agladysh/luatexts/README.md

     Use ordinary string value data to pass UTF-8 data instead.
     (You'll need to know its size in bytes, of course.)

+* `luatexts_lua.load_from_buffer(buf : buffer) : true, ... / nil, err`

+  Returns unserialized data tuple (as multiple return values).
+  Tuples may be of zero values.

+  The `buffer` object must have following methods:

+  * `buf:read(bytes : number) : string / nil`

+    Reads specified number of bytes from the buffer and returns them as string.

+    Returns nil and sets buffer state to failed on error.

+  * `buf:readpattern(lua_pattern : string) : string / nil`

+    Reads specified Lua pattern from the buffer, and returns captures.

+    Pattern is guaranteed to have at least one capture (including `()` positional capture), and to terminate with '\n' character.

+    Returns `nil` and sets buffer state to failed on error (including the case when pattern does not match anything, or if there is any unread data in the buffer before pattern).

+  * `buf:good() : boolean`

+    Returns false if buffer state is failed, true otherwise.

+  * `buf:fail(error_message : string) : none`

+    Sets buffer state to failed with a given `error_message`.

+  * `buf:result() : true | nil, error_message`

+    Returns `true` if buffer state is good.
+    Returns `nil, error_message` if buffer state is failed.

+  You may find a reference implementation of `buffer` object in the Lua module source code.

+  Issues (to be fixed in later revisions):

+  * Does not support loading UTF-8 string value type.
+    Use ordinary string value data to pass UTF-8 data instead.
+    (You'll need to know its size in bytes, of course.)

 ### JavaScript

 * `LUATEXTS.save(...) : string`